 If you wish your driving instructor can accompany you on the test, but he or she must sit in the back directly behind you, and not interfere with the test at all.

 It's best to arrive at the test centre 5-10 minutes before your test.
 At the alloted time an exmainer will call your name.
 He will then check you licence details and ask you to sign a residency and insurance declaration.
 He will then ask you to lead the way to your car.

 On the way to the car the examiner will ask you to read a number plate on a vehicle at a distance of approximately 20 metres away to check your eyesite.
 If you can not read the number plate successfully the test will terminate there and then.

-Before you start to drive the examiner will ask you two car maintenance related questions in the form of a show me, tell me question.
+Before you start to drive the examiner will ask you one car question from the Tell Me question - you will be asked a Show Me question during the driving part of the test.
 If you fail to answer these questions correctly you will be marked with 1 driving fault.
 Here is the current Show Me Tell Me question bank.

 During the drive candidate must drive within the law and within the conditions set by the environmental conditions.
 You will drive on a range of roads with different layouts and speed limits and you should be able to negotiate any major junction.
 You will not be asked to use Motorways.

 The examiner will ask you to pull over to the side of the road and move away again several times, some of which may be on an uphill incline.

 One in every three or four tests will include a controlled stop, also known as an Emergency Stop.

 You will also have to perform one out of the following list of Manoeuvres.

 - parallel park at the side of the road